CS171/Homework_instructions/week-03/hw/HW3.md

 In last week's homework, you had a chance to familiarize yourself with the following infographic.
 This week, we want you to get creative!

 [![Creative Commons License](cs171-hw2-infographic.png)](https://www.jobvine.co.za/what-does-it-take-to-get-a-job-at-google/)
-- Create a sketch of a redesign for the Google salary visualization.
+- **Create a sketch of a redesign for the Google salary visualization.**
 - Name and justify all your changes you made using C.R.A.P. and Gestalt principles that you've learned class.
 - We expect you to write a text in the range of 200-400 words.
-- write the text with your computer! (you wouldn't believe what people have handed in...)
+- Write the text with your computer.
-- take a picture of your sketch or scan it.
+- Take a picture of your sketch or scan it.
-- create a PDF (creation.pdf) that contains both the sketch and your explanation/justification.
+- Create a PDF (creation.pdf) that contains both the sketch and your explanation/justification.

 ## 5. Bonus Task (1 points)